spotify/spydra/README.md

 ### Development Status
 `Spydra` is the rewrite of a concept that has been developed at Spotify for more than a year.
-The current version of `Spydra` is in beta and is being actively developed and supported by our data infrastructure team at Spotify.
+The current version of `Spydra` is in beta, used in production at Spotify, and actively developed and supported by our data infrastructure team.

 `Spydra` is in beta and things might change but we are aiming at not breaking the currently exposed APIs and configuration.